Rugby union numbering schemes: History of the use of numbers on shirts

-Scotland first adopted a numbering system in 1928 for the match against France, but dropped it again immediately.
-Thus when Scotland played England that year, King George V who attended the game asked why the Scottish players were not numbered, the former president of the Scottish Football Union (as it was then) James Aikman Smith answered, "This, Sir, is a rugby match, not a cattle sale."
+In a likely apocryphal story, it has long been held that during a 1920s England vs Scotland match, King George V asked why the Scottish team were not wearing jersey numbers like their counterparts.
+The purported reply from Scottish rugby official James Aikman Smith was, "This, Sir, is a rugby match, not a cattle sale," or “They are rugby players, Your Majesty, not a herd of cattle.”

 By the 1950s, the Rugby Football Union had produced a booklet called Know the Game, in which it is stated that "there are no hard and fast rules governing the names of the positions or the numbers worn", but it lists the custom in Britain as being 1 for the fullback, to 15 for the lock (now known as the number 8).
 Rugby league still uses this "correct" numbering system.

 A number of different systems are used to publish team lists in newspapers, match programmes and online.
-In most of the world, players are listed in numerical order, either 1-15 or 15-1.
+In most of the world, players are listed in numerical order, either 1–15 or 15–1.
 Another common system is to list the backs 15–9, followed by the forwards 1–8, although traditionalists prefer 15–9, 1–5, 6,8,7, i.e. the forwards in scrum order.

 By 1950, all the home nations used numbers; England, Scotland and Wales used the system described above, while France and Ireland did the reverse, using what would now be described as the modern system.
 By the 1960–61 season, however, they had all agreed to use the France/Ireland system, with 1 being loosehead prop and 15 being the fullback.